raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

 ## The Astro Pi Python environment

-The Astro Pi computers on the ISS have Python version 3.13 installed.
-If you are using a higher version, be aware that there may be some new functions that work on your computer that do not work on the Astro Pis.
+The Astro Pi computers on the ISS use Python v3.13.
+If you are using a newer version on your own computer, be aware that some of the newer features may not work on the Astro Pis.

-There are some restrictions on which parts of the standard library that you can use.
-The following [disallowed libraries](https://docs.google.com/spreadsheets/u/0/d/1EoVzgA8gOiDXsJ1k9dQBdPyFC8U3bXFca2dRmdKNbcI/edit) are not allowed, and if you do use them your program will not be accepted.
+In addition to the Python standard library, the Astro Pis have several extra packages installed to help you complete your Mission Space Lab project.
+These are introduced below, with examples and links to more detailed documentation.

-Alongside the Python standard libraries, the Astro Pis have extra packages installed to help you complete the Mission.
-Each one is explained briefly below with examples.
-There are also links for more details if you need them.
+There are many different Python libraries available that can help you with your project..
+Choose the libraries that best support your project and help you achieve your investigation goals.

-There are many different Python libraries available that can help you with your project, and some that you cannot use for security reasons.
-You do not have to use all of the Python libraries in this section, only the ones that will help your program perform the way you want it to.
+For security reasons, there are restrictions on which Python libraries you can use.
+[These library modules](https://docs.google.com/spreadsheets/u/0/d/1EoVzgA8gOiDXsJ1k9dQBdPyFC8U3bXFca2dRmdKNbcI/edit) are not permitted, and programs that use them will not be accepted.

 --- collapse ---
 ---